covidatlas/coronadatascraper/README.md

 * `certValidation` - `false` to skip certificate validation when running this scraper (used to workaround certificate errors)
 * `priority` - any number (negative or positive). `0` is default, higher priority wins if duplicate data is present, ties are broken by rating

-For each scraper, we're now asking that you provide
+For each scraper, we're now asking that you provide:

 * `sources` - Array of objects with `{ name, url, description }` detailing the true source of the data, with `name` as a human readible name and `url` as the URL for source's landing page.
 This is required when using CSV and JSON sources that aren't webpages a human can read.